serenity-dojo/kata-supermarket-checkout-typescript/README.md

 ### Goal

-The goal of the exercise is to implement a `Teller` that can handle the following scenarios (and more - use your imagination!):
+The goal of the exercise is to implement a `Teller` (Cashier) that can handle the following scenarios (and more - use your imagination!):

  - The teller should be able to handle a shopping cart with no special deals
  - The client should get a receipt with the list of purchases and the total price.